hjhuney/Healthcare-dot-Gov-Notebooks/README.md

 ![Average Dental Insurance Premiums by County](https://github.com/hjhuney/Healthcare-dot-Gov-Notebooks/blob/master/Images/dental_map002.svg)

-For instance, the Las Vegas appears to have less expensive dental insurance options than the rest of Nevada.
-It also appears that eastern and central North Carolina has cheaper options than western North Carolina.
+For instance, the Las Vegas appears to have less expensive dental insurance options than the northern Nevada.
+It also appears that eastern and central North Carolina has cheaper options than the more rural western / Appalachian region of North Carolina.
+Similarly, western Oregon and its major metro areas along the I-5 corridor (Portland, Eugene, Salem) have lower monthly premiums than the more rural / mountainous portions of the state in the East.

 ## Issuers